 Our results show that at 18 months after baseline, on average 15 months after being offered HD programming and at least 3 months after any training would have ended, Huguka Dukore has delivered real benefits.
-While there is no overall improvement in employment rates, HD induces increases in non-agricultural wage labor and agriculture-based microenterprises, consistent with the training provided.
+While we do not find statistically significant impacts on employment rates, we cannot rule out employment effects of HD smaller than 6 percentage points, and HD induces significant increases in non-agricultural wage labor and agriculture-based microenterprises, consistent with the training provided.
 The HD arm sees an increase in productive hours, a more than doubling of productive asset values, average savings increases of 60%, and improvements in subjective well-being.
 In addition, the HD arm performs a half a standard deviation better on a test of business knowledge built against the course curriculum, showing that the program clears the basic bar of having created real learning.